lightninglabs/loop/README.md

 - Paying to on-chain fallback addresses in the case of insufficient route liquidity

-Future iterations of the Loop software will also allow on-chain to off-chain swaps.
-These swaps can be useful for additional use-cases:
+Loop also allow offers an experimental testnet version of on-chain to off-chain swaps, called **Loop In**.
+This allows you to use on-chain funds to increase the local balance of a channel.

+Potential uses for Loop In:

 - Refilling depleted channels with funds from cold-wallets or exchange withdrawals